MorpheusXAUT/DelHel/README.md

 Info, green color.
 Indicates pilot filed a processed VFR flightplan, so little to no validations can be performed.
 This just serves as an additional reminder about VFR flights.

+##### `MIN`

+Caution, orange color.
+Indicates, that the Requested Flight Level RFL is below the minima for the filed route.
+The altitudes are maintained in the routing.json and can be disregarded by the controller if necessary (e.g. depeding on active/inactive military areas along the route).

+##### `MAX`

+Caution, orange color.
+Indicates, that the Requested Flight Level RFL is above the maxima for the filed route.
+The altitudes are maintained in the routing.json and can be disregarded by the controller if necessary (e.g. depeding on active/inactive military areas along the route).

+##### `INV`

+Caution, orange color.
+Indicates, that the filed route is not valid according to the maintained routings (routing.json).
+Those routings are e.g. the compulsory SAXRFRA routings for LOWW-departures or in case of a Vatsim Event.
+Indication becomes active as soon as the flightplan has been processed (SID is set and a valid SID exit point is in the FP).

 ##### `OK`